 As a learning-centered community, Lynn University recognizes that all students should be afforded the opportunity to achieve their academic and individual potential.
 In accordance with the university’s mission as well as federal and applicable state laws, the university is committed to making reasonable accommodations for qualified applicants with documented disabilities under the Americans with Disabilities Act (ADA) and Section 504 of the Rehabilitation Act.
-If special accommodations are needed, please contact the ADA Compliance Officer to assist in documenting and defining those needs.
+If special accommodations are needed, please contact the ADA compliance officer to assist in documenting and defining those needs.
 Accommodations are not retroactive therefore, for any accommodation the instructor must be presented with the form specifying the needs.
-Issues regarding employment are handled through the Office of Employee Services.
+Issues regarding employment are handled through Employee Services.

 It is the policy of the university not to discriminate on the basis of disability in any of its educational services, programs or activities.
 A disability is a physical or mental impairment that substantially limits one or more of the major life activities of an individual.

 Services for eligible students under the ADA

 Students who wish to receive ADA accommodations should have the ADA coordinator review their documentation to determine eligibility to receive services and reasonable accommodations provided at the college level.

 Accommodations may include, but are not limited to: